• Skip to primary navigation

 To do this, you’ll need to move the washer away from the wall (get someone to help you with this) and then start the cycle.

-This will let you see if there are drips coming from where the hoses connect to the back of the appliance.
+This will let you see if drips are coming from where the hoses connect to the back of the appliance.

 If not, then you’ll need to go further into the washing machine itself.